ImperatorLang/basic-smart-contracts/doc/deploy-owner-can-mint-policy.md

 # Basic Minting Policy
-The `BasicMintingPolicy` contract only accepts minting of tokens for transactions signed by a specific owner wallet.
+The `OwnerCanMintPolicy` contract only accepts minting of tokens for transactions signed by a specific owner wallet.
 The minting / burning is free and as many tokens as one wants can be minted

 ## Prerequisites
 - Plutus and nix-shell installed on your computer according to [instructions](installing-plutus.md)